What should your next fitness goal be? Take the quiz.

 How to Get Your Ideal Amount of Steps in Every Day

-“Use your lunch break to get steps in,” Charlotte suggests.
+“Use your lunch break to get steps in,” Dr. Charlotte suggests.
 “Get up from your desk and go out for food.
-And instead of coming home after work and lying on the sofa on social media, go for a 15-30 minute walk and get groceries or just a cup of tea.”
+And instead of coming home after work and lying on the sofa on social media, go for a 15 to 30 minute walk and get groceries or just a cup of tea.”

-“I personally have an Apple Watch and love it, but any good smartwatch or band can track your steps, remind you to get up once in a while, and also measure progress," says Charlotte.
+Dr. Charlotte, for example, uses an Apple Watch to count her steps.
+“But any good smartwatch or band can track your steps, remind you to get up once in a while, and also measure progress," she says.

 This content is for informational and educational purposes only and does not constitute individualized advice.
 It is not intended to replace professional medical evaluation, diagnosis, or treatment.
 Seek the advice of your physician for questions you may have regarding your health or a medical condition.
 If you are having a medical emergency, call your physician or 911 immediately.